-Currently, DDP is in a partnership with Denmark, Finland, GSMA, Japan, Korea, Microsoft, and the United Kingdom.
+Currently, DDP is in a partnership with Denmark, Finland, Germany, Google, GSMA, Israel, Japan, Korea, Microsoft, Norway, the Netherlands, Sweden and the United Kingdom.
 DDP will further expand the partnership to catalyze multidonor funds to accelerate the engagement with country clients, roll out new approaches to ICT, and advance digital development.

 "Digital technologies are enablers, drivers and accelerators of sustainable development and growth.
 The exponential spread of digital technologies is already improving societies and people’s lives and holds the potential for us to accelerate the implementation of the SDGs.
 Digitalisation is a new cross-cutting tool in Danish development cooperation and together with DDP we seek to contribute to bridging the digital divides and harness the digital dividends in developing countries."